 Born in The Hague, Gerard van Straaten was the brother of famous Dutch cartoonist Peter van Straaten.
-Although mainly an illustrator, he was active in the comics field between 1948 and 1967.
-Van Straaten studied art in Arnhem and worked for an advertising firm, before joining the Toonder Studios.
-There, he drew backgrounds at the animation department, but also comics for Tom Poes Weekblad.
-His first comics work was 'Rex Rijvers', that appeared in Het Vrije Volk in 1948.
-This was followed by 'Pedro de Cania' and 'Marco Polo' (which he took over from Cees van de Weert) in Tom Poes Weekblad in the following year.
+Although mainly an illustrator, he was active in the comics field between 1948 and 1978.
+Van Straaten studied art in Arnhem and worked for a the Pätz advertising firm in Amsterdam, before joining the Toonder Studios.
+There, he drew backgrounds at the animation department, but he also made illustrations and comics for Tom Poes Weekblad.
+His first comic work was the text strip 'Rex Rijvers' for newspaper Het Vrije Volk in 1948.
+This was followed by 'Pedro de Candia' in De Tijd and 'Marco Polo', which he took over from Cees van de Weert, in Tom Poes Weekblad in the following year.

-Using the pseudonym Sidoan, Van Straaten made advertising strips such as 'Stuurman Steven' for Niemeyer Shag (1951) and 'De Avonturen van Bert en Bettie Brinta' for Brinta porridge (1956, with text by A.D.
+Using the pseudonym Sidoan, Van Straaten made several advertising strips during the 1950s.
+He made 'Stuurman Steven' for Niemeyer Shag (1951) and 'De Avonturen van Bert en Bettie Brinta' for Brinta porridge (1956, with text by A.D.
 Hildebrand).
-For the magazine Ping, a publication of the Rabobank, he drew comics like 'Ping Li-Ping, de Keizerlijke Schatbewaarder', 'Ruimtepatrouille SP-3' and 'Buffalo Kid' with scripts by Harry Baljet during the 1960s.
+As a comic artist, he is probably best-known for his work for magazine Ping, a publication of the Rabobank.
+Using pen names like Mannus and Sidoan, Van Straaten drew the comics 'Ping Li-Ping, de Keizerlijke Schatbewaarder', 'Ruimtepatrouille SP-3' and 'Buffalo Kid' from scripts by Harry Baljet between 1967 and 1978.

 De avonturen van Bert en Bettie Brinta